Question: How Do you Move a 1.5 Million Pound Nuclear Reactor across the Nevada Highways?

-That’s what they were doing today.
-I was up before the sun, hoping to catch them setting it up and getting ready to move the decommissioned nuclear reactor that was delivered to the Apex Industrial Park in North Las Vegas, earlier this month.
-From there, it was to start its 400-mile journey down the highways of Nevada into Utah and finally into a clear storage facility in Utah.
+That’s what they were starting to do today and I wanted to see it happen.
+So I was up before the sun, hoping to catch them setting it up and getting ready to move the decommissioned nuclear reactor.
+This giant piece of machinery was delivered to the Apex Industrial Park in North Las Vegas, earlier this month.
+From there, it was to start its 400-mile journey down the highways of Nevada and finally into a nuclear storage facility in Northern Utah.

-It is a 1.5 million pound 16.5-foot-diameter decommissioned reactor pressure vessel from Southern California Edison’s San Onofre Nuclear Generating Station.
+How Big?
+It is a 1.5 million pound, 16.5-foot-diameter decommissioned reactor pressure vessel from the Southern California Edison’s San Onofre Nuclear Generating Station.
 Say that fast!!
 Its final destination is a nuclear waster storage facility in northern Utah.

 The reactor arrived in North Las Vegas last week from the generating station, via a specially designed rail carrier.
-The last few days have been spent unloading it from the railcars to the truck and trailer transport system for the rest of its journey.
+Actually, everything it took to move this thing had to be specially designed.
+The last few days have been spent unloading it from the railcars to the custom truck and trailer transport system for the rest of its journey.

 As of this morning, it was sitting in the Apex industrial area, north of Las Vegas.
 Final preparations for this super-size move began at just before sunrise.
 The reactor will mark the largest item to ever travel on Nevada roads.

 Well, According to Tony Illia, Nevada Department of Transportation spokesman.